netenglabs/suzieq/README.md

 ## Latest Release

 The latest release is 0.9 and the official release notes are [here](https://suzieq.readthedocs.io/en/latest/release-notes/).

+## Engage

+You can join the conversation via [slack](https://join.slack.com/t/netenglabs/shared_invite/zt-g64xa6lc-SeP2OAj~3uLbgOWJniLslA).
+Send email to Dinesh or Justin with the email address to send the Slack invitation to.

+## Additional Documentation

 We've done some blogging about Suzieq: